 This is the first utility-scale offshore wind energy project in the United States, over 15 miles off the coast of Massachusetts.
 The project has recently obtained federal approval for construction, and the development of 800MW of installed capacity will kickstart a new industry in Southeastern Massachusetts.

-Vineyard Wind 1 will reduce carbon emissions by over 1.6 million tons per year and create thousands of local full-time equivalent jobs over the life of the project, starting with in-state construction in 2021.
+Vineyard Wind 1 will reduce carbon emissions by over 1.6 million tons per year and create thousands of local full-time equivalent jobs over the life of the project.

-Vineyard Wind 1 will generate electricity of about 2GW of wind power, enough to meet the demand of more than 400,000 homes and businesses throughout the Commonwealth of Massachusetts
+Vineyard Wind 1 will generate electricity of about 2GW of wind power, enough to meet the demand of more than 400,000 homes and businesses.
+It is anticipated to deliver clean energy throughout the Commonwealth of Massachusetts in 2023.

 2. Ocean Wind